 The pressure is mounting in digital advertising to make ad dollars go further and for stakeholders to have greater control and transparency.
-A quick scan of the news will reveal that more and more brands are moving their marketing, and with it their programmatic media buying, in-house.
+A quick scan of the news will reveal that more and more agencies are moving their media buying, and with it their programmatic media buying, in-house.

-The ultimate goals of flipping the traditional media agency and technology partner models is for brands to cut out any unnecessary middleman and hidden fees, to make way for a direct line to consumers.
+The ultimate goal is for agencies to cut out any unnecessary middleman and hidden fees, to make way for a direct line to consumers.

 Almost everywhere you look the term "programmatic in-housing" is cropping up.
-Programmatic in-housing describes the transition from outside partner-led programmatic media buying to taking on full control using internal resources.
+Programmatic in-housing describes the transition from outside vendor-led programmatic media buying to taking on full control using internal resources.
 The aspirational results?
 Greater transparency, costs savings, and performance.

-As an omni-channel media company that serves both brands and agencies, we take transparency seriously and understand the barriers to entry that make in-housing tough to accomplish.
+As an omni-channel media company that serves both agencies and brands, we take transparency seriously and understand the barriers to entry that make in-housing tough to accomplish.

 More control can lead to better performance, but it isn't always the case.

-The operational complexity of media buying has historically made the scaled and specialized workforce of a managed-service media partner or agency a requirement.
+The operational complexity of media buying has historically made the scaled and specialized workforce of a managed-service media partner or vendor a requirement.
 Risks of moving your media buying in-house that are often ignored are the loss of veteran specialists working behind the scenes and the potential loss of institutional knowledge.
-External partners see more scenarios across more brands and industries and pass these insights on to clients through recommendations and strategy.
+External partners see more scenarios across more brands and industries and pass these insights on to agency clients through recommendations and strategy.

 The bottom line for you: the answer to the in-housing question is not universal.
-How can your brand ensure any change in your operating model drives better outcomes and enables more valuable insights?
+How can your agency ensure any change in your operating model drives better outcomes and enables more valuable insights?
 In the pages to follow, we will cover: